DCotterill/halixia-hugo/content/ma/pay-it-forward-2078.md

 layout: static
 ---

-How to pay it forward
+How to pay it forward.

 Learn about what paying it forward means and how you can positively impact others and create a chain effect of goodwill.